 Once you have a clear understanding of what a mission statement is, you’re in a good place to craft your own.
 But there are some issues to consider to position yourself for success.
 Here are some quick tips to help you get going:

 - Be concise.
-You want the mission statement to be memorable and easy to keep in mind as you make choices.
+You want the mission statement to be memorable and easy to keep in mind as you make operational decisions.

 - Reinforce your ideas.
 Many mission statements are painstakingly crafted, only to be ignored once they’re in place.
 Keep reinforcing your mission to make the statement valuable.

 - Focus on why you started the nonprofit in the first place.
-Figure out how to turn that purpose into tangible operations that make up your mission.
+Show how that purpose translates into the tangible operations that make up your mission.

 - Don’t get too hung up on details.
-Your mission statement is a measuring stick, not a prescription.
+Your mission statement is a guide, not a prescription.

 - Get feedback.
-You want your mission to be easily understandable by volunteers and prospective staff members.
+You want your mission to be easily understood by volunteers, prospective staff, clients, and potential partners.
 Ask friends or family to read what you craft and tell you what they think so you can get some outside perspective on how you’re communicating your mission.

-- Don’t consider it permanent.
+- Allow it to change.
 Missions change and shift over time.
-If you try to create a mission statement that’s permanent, the prospect of change over time can leave you creating a broad, far-reaching mission that doesn’t adequately describe your current situation.
-You want to be specific, and that means applying your current context to your mission and revisiting the statement every couple of years.
+If you try to create a mission statement that’s permanent, you can end up with an overly broad, far-reaching mission that doesn’t adequately describe your current situation.
+Be specific, and that means applying your current context to your mission and revisiting the statement every couple of years.

 A good mission statement is a simple thing, but it can be invaluable in guiding your business and keeping you focused on your primary objectives.